AmenArbia/travel-app/README.md

     ```sh
     php artisan db:seed
     ```
-**Note:** It's recommended to have a clean database before seeding .
+It's recommended to have a clean database before seeding .
 You can reset your database to a clean state at any point by runng the follwing commend :
     ```sh
     php artisan migrate:fresh
     ```